This classic adaptation of horror novel Rosemary’s Baby is a modern metropolitan gothic story with a trump card of

 Husband Guy (John Cassavetes) is first to fall for their neighbours’ charms.
-He’s a struggling actor … at least, until the Castevets intervene.
-By the end of the film Rosemary deduces they’ve bought his loyalty through career success.
-Together, the trio use black magic to remove anyone who stands in their way, including Guy’s acting rival, and Rosemary’s friend Hutch.
+As a struggling actor, the Castavets easily gain his loyalty through promises of career success.
+Together, they use black magic to remove their enemies, including Guy’s acting rival, and Rosemary’s friend Hutch.

 Roman and Minnie Castevet run the Bramford witches coven to serve Satan.
 They procure Rosemary through Guy to give Satan an Earthly son – a kind of inverse Jesus birth story, and/or a modern re-telling of several Greek myths.

-The Castevets and Guy collude to keep Rosemary in the dark, using a combination of drugs and lies to stop her grasping the truth.
-For instance, Minnie whips up a batch of laced chocolate mousse that Guy manipulates Rosemary into eating.
+Guy and the Castevets collude to keep Rosemary in the dark via a combination of drugs and lies.
+For instance, Minnie whips up a batch of laced chocolate mousse that Guy then manipulates Rosemary into eating.

 The conspiracy stretches much further, however.
 Everyone in the building appears to be in on it, including the lift attendant.
 The obstetrician they make Rosemary see is part of the coven.
 And when she finally escapes to her own doctor, he’s in on it, too.

 The deviousness of the strategy is its scale.
 It isolates Rosemary from her friends, then separates her from her own intuition.
 She even lives with pain for months because she submits to their wisdom.
 By the time she realises something isn’t right, she’s on her own.

 The coven keeps Rosemary on the verge of mental breakdown to keep her pliable.
 This also mimics the stages and self-doubt of mental illness.
 She’s no threat if she can’t tell truth from reality – and if she can’t credibly convince others what she’s seen.